 Your reading missed the key -- "I am referring to the other's conscience, not yours."
 That is crucial.
 So Paul clearly says his conscience would be clear eating such meat even if he was told it was meat sacrificed to idols.
 But for the sake of the other's conscience, not Paul's conscience, he won't do so in their presence if the other believer has a "weak" (unlearned) conscience and still thinks it is somehow wrong to eat such idol meat.

 This is clear again when you read 1 Cor.
 8:4-12.
 But this passage is even worse because it allows you to eat at an idol's temple without any concern doing so is wrong.
+(You apparently could get a free lunch or dinner after the sacrifice was over.)
 Paul's only concern is a believer is able to see you in the idol's temple who thinks eating idol meat is wrong, not about the fact at all that you are eating at an idol's temple: